Bosniak National Awakening: Kingdom of Yugoslavia and WWII

 After World War I Bosnia and Herzegovina, alongside Croatia and Slovenia were annexed into the new Kingdom of Serbs, Croats and Slovenes (Renamed Kingdom of Yugoslavia in 1929).
 During this period the Bosnian language was banned and so was the Bosniak ethnic identity.
 Even since the late Austro-Hungarian rule the Bosnian language was swapped with the "Serbo-Croatian language" and Bosniaks were treated as "Serbo-Croat Muslims".
 The local Bosniak intellectuals gathered together to form a Bosniak political party called the Yugoslav Muslim Organisation, named by this due to the banning of the Bosniak ethnicity led by Mehmed Spaho, Bosniaks were also involved in the Džemijet Party.
 Furthermore, Bosnia would be split into 4 newly established Banovinas, Zeta, Vrbas, Primorka and Drina.
 The problem arose during 1939 after the establishment of the Banovina Croatia and Cvetković–Maček Agreement, where Bosniaks would be split between a Greater Croatian Banovina and Greater Serbian Banovina's.
 Mehmed Spaho who strongly opposed this agreement was most likely poisoned during his visit to Belgrade in 1939.
 The splitting of Bosnia between the two parties was halted in 1939 after The German Invasion of Yugoslavia.
-After his death he predisent of YMO became Džafer-beg Kulenović, a pro-Croat.
+After his death, the president of YMO became Džafer-beg Kulenović, a pro-Croat.